 What is post-traumatic stress disorder, and what causes it?

 Post-traumatic stress disorder (PTSD) is a natural response to a traumatic event.
 It is a reaction to what has happened to someone.
-It isn’t about what’s wrong with you rather what has happened to you.
+It isn’t about what’s wrong with you but rather what has happened to you.
 Given this, researchers view the symptoms of PTSD as a mental injury rather than a mental illness.

 According to Mind, PTSD is a mental health problem that may develop after a life-threatening or harmful event.
 This may include a severe accident, rape, abuse, harassment, or bullying, being kidnapped, experiencing violence an attack or assault, war, natural disaster, pandemics, traumatic childbirth, or the loss of someone close.
 In England, it’s estimated that three in 100 people will experience PTSD at some stage in their life.